-For their twentieth season, Parker and Stone decided to run with serialised episodes with an ongoing story.
-They had trialled the serialised format during season eighteen as a challenge to themselves to prevent the show from getting stale, and it worked as an experiment in shaking things up.
+For their 20 season, Parker and Stone decided to run with serialized episodes with an ongoing story.
+They had trialed the serialized format during season eighteen as a challenge to themselves to prevent the show from getting stale, and it worked as an experiment in shaking things up.

 While you have to applaud Parker and Stone for their work ethic (the duo have only missed their deadline once in twenty years, when a blackout in Los Angeles prevented the team at South Park Studios from finishing an episode), in season twenty they became victims of reacting to the Trump-driven news cycle that challenged the very nature of satirical comedy.